Be warned, some of you are not going to like this next sentence.

 In my case, I felt betrayed.
 I was never willing to give up.
 I was fighting to stay in the marriage even after I learned my wife had already seen an attorney.
 So I was devastated and deeply depressed when I had to agree, finally, to the divorce.
 And I sunk to the lowest point in my life.
 And I needed help.

 And there was no way for me to process the divorce when I was in such a wounded place.
 I jumped quickly on a few dating sites, determined to jump into bed and heal my sexual emptiness.
 But that didn’t work out.
 And I’m kind of glad it wasn’t as easy as I had hoped.
-My heart still had a long way to go to release the obsessive compulsive desire that had been created by the last few years of my divorce, that had been rather sex-less.
+My heart still had a long way to go to release the obsessive-compulsive desire that had been created by the last few years of my divorce, which had been rather sex-less.

 Today I mark the fourth year since I walked out the door of my house, and gave primary custody of my two children to my ex-wife.
 And I’m just now beginning to understand how deep the forgiveness must go, for me to completely agree that the divorce was a positive event in my life.
 And even more so, a positive event in the lives of my kids.
 (Now 13 and 11.)